 Set the time: Enter the correct time, and press the ENTER key.
-The Time setting is displayed on some status screens and is also used in the alarm/event log to time-stamp events.
+The Time is displayed on some status screens and is also used in the alarm and event logs to time-stamp events.

 Set the date: Enter the day, month, and year, and press the ENTER key.
-The Date setting is displayed on some status screens and is also used in the alarm/event log to date-stamp events.
+The Date is displayed on some status screens and is also used in the alarm and event logs to date-stamp events.